Excelsior Service Fellowship Program

 What is the application process for the Fellowship programs?

 The application and selection processes for the Fellowship programs are separate and quite different.
 Applicants for the Empire State Fellows program apply directly to the program.
-The deadline to apply is April 1; application instructions can be found on the Empire State Fellows webpage.
-Applications are reviewed by the NYS Center for Recruitment and Public Service and finalists are interviewed by a panel of judges convened by the Governor.
+Applications for the 2026-2028 Empire State Fellows Class will open April 1, 2025; application instructions can be found on the Empire State Fellows webpage.
+Applications are reviewed by the NYS Department of Civil Service and finalists are interviewed by a panel of judges convened by the Governor.

 Prospective fellows must be nominated for the Excelsior Service Fellowship program through their law, professional, or graduate school’s Career Services Office or Fellowship program liaison.
 Please see our list of partner schools to determine eligibility.
 There is no direct application process to the Excelsior Service Fellowship.
 Detailed selection information can be found in the “How to Apply” section.